VaibhavR2009/CS_Final_Project/README.md

-# CS_Final_Project
+#**Encryption with login and signup**
-An encrypted login and signup page with a small dashboard that contains a random quote generator and a weather app
+An encrypted login and signup page with a small dashboard that contains a random quote generator and a weather app.
+The data that is entered by the user is encrypted and saved in a database.

 ___________________________________

-**Encryption with login and signup**

-This project is a login and signup page that encrypts the data that is inputted by the user and decrypts when outputting the information.

 *Note: Hypertext Markup Language will be referred to as HTML, Cascading Style Sheets will be referred to as CSS and Javascript will be referred to as JS*